 In finding Broker arranged predatory and unfair loans for Complainants, the Commission applied the Hargraves definition of "predatory lending practices."
-The Hargraves Court stated predatory lending practices are indicated by loans with payments made by a mortgage lender to a mortgage broker on an "above par" loan brought to the lender by the broker.
-To be "above par" is to be above the going rate, to be above the lowest rate that a lender will offer without charging "discount points."
+The Hargraves Court stated predatory lending practices are indicated by loans with unreasonably high interest rates and loans based charging "discount points."
 In crude terms, therefore, the yield spread premium is (allegedly) simply a payment made by the lender to the broker in return for the broker having brought the lender a high interest loan.